-Physicians at The Ohio State University Department of Family Medicine are anxious to find out if health outcomes for patients identified as “food insecure” improve if given increased access to fresh fruits and vegetables in their neighborhoods.
+Physicians at The Ohio State University Department of Family and Community Medicine are anxious to find out if health outcomes for patients identified as “food insecure” improve if given increased access to fresh fruits and vegetables in their neighborhoods.

 Food insecurity is a growing problem in the United States, with more than 12 million children living in “food insecure” homes, according to the U.S. Department of Agriculture (USDA).
 As many as one in four children in Ohio are unsure of where their next meal is coming from, according to the Children’s Hunger Alliance, with approximately 630,000 children statewide living in food-insecure households.
 In Franklin County alone, hungry Ohioans miss around 69 million meals each year.